 You can manually track your daily macros intake or calculate your totals using an app, such as Cronometer, MyFitnessPal, or Carb Manager (see our review on keto apps here) or an online recipe analyzer like the one at Happy Forks.
 (NOTE: If you purchase the Keto-Mojo Promo Bundle, you’ll receive a 20% discount off the Cronometer Gold subcription.)

 Plainly put, “net carbs” are the total grams of carbohydrates in any given food minus its grams of sugar alcohols and fiber.
 Here’s the basic formula:

 Net carbohydrates = total carbohydrates – fiber – sugar alcohols (if applicable).

-Now perhaps you’re wondering, what are sugar alcohols?
-We’ll get to that in a second.
-But first, here’s an example of the net carb calculation, using a medium avocado, which, incidentally, never contains sugar alcohols:
+Here’s an example of the net carb calculation, using a medium avocado, which, incidentally, does not contain sugar alcohols:

 A medium avocado contains 17.1 grams of total carbs and 13.5 grams of fiber.
 So, to get its net carbs, you subtract the fiber (13.5 grams) from the total carbs (17.1 grams), which leaves you with 3.6 grams of net carbs (i.e., 17.1 grams carbs – 13.5 grams fiber = 3.6 grams net carbs for 1 medium avocado).
 Talk about reason to enjoy guacamole!